 As seen above, in the fight against climate change to achieve the Paris Agreement goals, private companies also need to do their part and reduce their externalities, especially GHG emissions.
 Where operational, direct regulation (or pricing) of carbon externalities and environmental duties are reasonably the best option to achieve this intended result (even though it may not always be successful).
-The regulatory framework on public disclosure, however, mostly does not apply to private companies, opening up a significant lacuna.
-Likewise, other disciplinary mechanisms such as institutional shareholder stewardship or activism, do not apply equally to private firms as they do to listed companies.
+The regulatory framework on public disclosure, however, does not apply equally to private companies, opening up a significant lacuna (although this is currently changing somewhat).
+Likewise, other disciplinary mechanisms such as institutional shareholder stewardship or activism, do not apply similarly to private firms as they do to listed companies.

 In sum, the regulatory framework encouraging private firms to mitigate their GHG emissions and other externalities remains incomplete.
 In discussing regulatory responses to this problem, it is apt to consider both changes to (i) the corporate governance arrangements and (ii) the disclosure framework.
-We will argue below that the latter should be expanded to include private firms.
+We will argue below that if policymakers are to make use of the latter, it is logical to include private firms.